Carol Horning, professor, U.S. Army War College

-This event is sponsored by the Clarke Forum for Contemporary Issues and is also part of the Clarke Forum’s semester theme, Water.
+This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Churchill Fund.
+It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 The Clarke Forum’s Semester Theme & Faculty Seminar